jonocodes/whyfi/slides.md

 &nbsp;

-* Get a Chase credit card
+- Get a new credit card
-* Spend $2k in the first 3 months
+- Spend $3k in the first 3 months
-* Receive bonus of 50k travel points
+- Receive bonus of 60k travel points

 Every 3 months open a different card and repeat